Wael1122/waa/Images-in-the-terminal.md

 - Builtin wallpaper setter

-If your wallpaper setter isn't listed here and there's an easy way to find where<br \>
-the current wallpaper is stored, open an issue and I'll gladly add support for it.
+If your wallpaper setter isn't listed here and there's an easy way to find where the current wallpaper is stored, open an issue and I'll gladly add support for it.

 ## Usage

-Once you've installed `w3m-img`, `imagemagick`, have a terminal emulator that<br \>
-meets the criteria above and have a working image source, neofetch should<br \>
-display images correctly.
+Once you've installed `w3m-img`, `imagemagick`, have a terminal emulator that meets the criteria above and have a working image source, neofetch should display images correctly.

-If neofetch still won't display the images then you should open a new issue on<br \>
-github and provide me with a verbose log.
+If neofetch still won't display the images then you should open a new issue on github and provide me with a verbose log.